zengrh3/zengrh3.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Served as volunteer in EMNLP 2022 in Abu Dhabi
+Served as volunteer in EMNLP 2022 in Abu Dhabi.